Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: CONCLUSIONS

 \acknowledgments

 We are grateful to John Dickey for his thoughtful comments which were valuable in improving significantly the present paper.
+The useful comments by the referee helped to improve the content and readability of the paper.
 This work was supported by JSPS KAKENHI Grant Number JP15H05694.
 Based on observations obtained with \textit{Planck} (\url{http://www.esa.int/Planck}), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
 Some of the results in this paper have been derived using the HEALPix \citep{2005ApJ...622..759G} package.
 This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France.